DjoleMan/assignment/README.md

 Simple CRUD application with NodeJS, Express and MongoDB for managing employees.

-Run populateDB.js to populate database with data for testing. node populateDB.js
+Run populateDB.js to populate database with data for testing: node populateDB.js

 Run app: